kathyn138/acnhwishlist/README.md

 ```

 ## Future Implementations
-- Create user accounts that allow for saving and sharing wish lists
+- Convert class components into functional components and use React Hooks!